-There are many SEO agencies and SEO consultants who do shady SEO, and don’t come close to measuring up to our standard of how we feel SEO should be done, and what defines a best-in-class SEO campaign.
+There are many SEO agencies and SEO consultants who do shady SEO, and don’t come close to measuring up to our standard of how we feel SEO should be done, the SEO process that should be followed, or what defines a best-in-class SEO campaign.

 Below are the 5 primary parts that define a best-in-class seo campaign.
 They include foundational and planning elements, onsite elements, distribution elements that help earn value, and what defines great service.